fillumina/PerformanceTools/README.md

 ## Note to present version ##

-This version is basically equal to 0.1 with the addition of the needed configurations to deploy on sonatype maven central.
+This version is basically equal to 0.1 with the addition of the needed configurations to deploy to sonatype maven central repository.
 You should be able to download this version from maven central using:

 ```xml